seelabs/rippled/src/ripple/shamap/README.md

 3. A 16-bit bitset with a 1 bit set for each child that exists.
 4. Flag to aid online delete and consistency with data on disk.

-## SHAMapTreeNode ##
+## SHAMapLeafNode ##

-SHAMapTreeNode publicly inherits directly from SHAMapAbstractNode.
+SHAMapLeafNode publicly inherits directly from SHAMapAbstractNode.
 It holds the following data:

 1. A shared_ptr to a const SHAMapItem.